g-kanoufi/yo-genesis/README.md

-Yo-Genesis - Genesis Child Themes Starter for Yeopress
+Yo-Genesis - Genesis Child Themes Starter - Gulp and Bower flavored - Ready for Yeopress
 ==============

-Based on Bones for Genesis
+Based on a mix of Bones for Genesis and [Matt Banks](https://github.com/mattbanks/Genesis-Starter-Child-Theme/tree/gulp) child theme starter for Genesis

 A starting point for new Genesis projects ready for [Wesley Todd Yeopress](https://github.com/wesleytodd/YeoPress).
 Use it, hack it or whatever you want.

 All below is fron Bones for Genesis form [cdukes](https://github.com/cdukes/bones-for-genesis-2-0).

-Added normalize downloaded by Bower, _form updated with incredible .scss file of [natahnsmith](https://github.com/nathansmith/formalize/tree/master/assets)'s formalize.

-Use with Yeopress, or just cd to this theme directory, then `npm install` to install dependencies, then just do `grunt`, and that's it, ready to go, concatenation and compression of .scss and js files.
+Use with Yeopress, or just cd to this theme directory, then `npm install` to install dependencies, then just do `gulp`, and that's it, ready to go, concatenation and compression of .scss and js files.

 --

 *Issues and pull requests are welcome and will be addressed.*

-*All functions are prefixed with `yfg`.
+*All functions are prefixed with `yg_`.
 Do a find-and-replace to align the these function names to your project's prefix.'*

 ## Developer Tools (disabled by default)
 - Display database query info in your footer
 - Put the site in maintenance mode for non-admins

+## Recommended Plugins
+- Yoast SEO ,the magnificent
+- Yoast google analytics

 ## Genesis Customizations
 - Enable Genesis 2.0 HTML5 support